wot-oss/thingdescription-go/README.md

 # Golang ThingDescription

-This is a Golang package containing all struts to represent a ThingDescription in code and also to serialize and deserialize it.
+This is a Golang package containing all structs to represent a ThingDescription in code and also to serialize and deserialize it.

 Disclaimer: This is the first version